Azure/opendigitaltwins-dtdl/DTDL/v2/dtdlv2.md

 This practice will not eliminate the possibility of collisions, but it will limit accidental collisions to developers who are organizationally proximate.
 It will also simplify the process of identifying malicious definitions when there is a clear mismatch between the identifier and the account that uploaded the definition.

 For a full definition of DTMI, please see the [DTMI repo on GitHub](https://github.com/Azure/digital-twin-model-identifier).

+### Internationalized Resource Identifier
+DTDL uses Internationalized Resource Identifiers (IRIs) to refer to DTDL language elements (such as type names) as well as model-defined elements (such as schemas).
+IRIs in DTDL are [JSON-LD IRIs](https://w3c.github.io/json-ld-syntax/#iris) and may be relative or absolute.

 ### Display string localization